Acadia Healthcare (ACHC)

 11. Balance Sheet Assessment

-12. Key Takeaways from Acadia Healthcare’s Q1 Results
+12. Key Takeaways from Acadia Healthcare’s Q3 Results

 13. Is Now The Time To Buy Acadia Healthcare?

 Acadia Healthcare isn’t a terrible business, but it doesn’t pass our quality test.
-For starters, its revenue growth was uninspiring over the last five years.
+To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its sturdy operating margins show it has disciplined cost controls, the downside is its cash profitability fell over the last five years.
-On top of that, its declining adjusted operating margin shows the business has become less efficient.
+On top of that, its operations are burning a modest amount of cash.

-Acadia Healthcare’s P/E ratio based on the next 12 months is 9.6x.
+Acadia Healthcare’s P/E ratio based on the next 12 months is 7.6x.
 While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
-We're fairly confident there are better investments elsewhere.
+We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.